Proposal to tax big businesses will be shelved by Seattle City Council during coronavirus emergency

 In interviews Thursday, González and Mosqueda said they now agree with Herbold that the council shouldn’t be considering the tax until Inslee’s proclamation expires.
 González sets the agendas for full council meetings, where final votes are taken.
 Mosqueda sets the budget-committee agendas.

-“Though there are some components of the legislation that are related to the current public health crisis, there are also many components of the legislation that are intended to outlive this crisis and are just completely unrelated to COVID-19,” González said, also outlining her stance in a memo.
-“As long as the bills stay the way they are, they represent a pretty significant risk, in my mind, to continue to have meeting without the option for in-person viewing.”
+“Though there are some components of the legislation that are related to the current public health crisis, there are also many components of the legislation that are intended to outlive this crisis and are just completely unrelated to COVID-19,” González said, also making her case in a memo.
+“As long as the bills stay the way they are, they represent a pretty significant risk … to continue to have meetings without the option for in-person viewing.”

 The council does need to talk about new progressive sources of revenue, but now is not the time, Mosqueda said.
 “We’re all going to be better served by having that discussion when people can fully engage,” she said.